-Green anoles (Anolis carolinensis) and brown anoles (Anolis sagrei) are 5-8” long, diurnal lizards native to North America.
+Green anoles (Anolis carolinensis) and brown anoles (Anolis sagrei) are 5-8” long, diurnal lizards.
+The green anole is native to the US, while the brown anole is native to Cuba and the Bahamas but has formed invasive populations in the US.
 Both can be found primarily in the southeastern US and Hawaii, although brown anoles can be found as far north as southeastern Canada and as far south as Panama.

 Anoles have slender, athletic bodies, elongated triangular heads, long tails, and long toes.
 Green anoles range from brown to green in color, with a white dorsal stripe on juveniles and females, and a large orange-pink dewlap under males’ throats.Brown anoles are generally light to dark brown/black in color, with a light dorsal stripe flanked by darker markings.
 Males have a large, yellow to orange dewlap under their throat.

 Anoles are much more sensitive than they are advertised as in pet stores, and given that they are not very handleable either, they tend to make poor pets for new reptile keepers.
 However, they do make a lively display species when kept correctly.
 Anoles typically have a 3-6 year lifespan in captivity.